-- 1) Perform an independent search analysis on the search data collected in the first quarter of 2015. - 2) Commission data audits in 2015 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.
+- 1) Perform an independent search analysis on the search data collected in the first quarter of 2016. - 2) Commission data audits in 2016 in order to assess data integrity; that is, to ensure that the data collected is consistent with the data being reported.

-The Meadows Place Police Department complied with recommendations made last year, in a similar report, regarding data audits.
-Further, the information and analysis provided in this report serves as evidence that the Meadows Place Police Department has, once again, complied with the Texas Racial Profiling Law.
+The Meadows Place Police Department has, once again, complied with the Texas Racial Profiling Law.